ahmed-nazir/Capstone/src/README.md

 # Formulate Source Code

 The folders and files for this project are as follows:
+- Chassis
+- Database
 - Desktop Application
-- Hardware
-  - Arduino
-  - ESP8266
 - Electrical
+- Formulate Application
+  - Final Portable Application
-- Chassis
+- Power Bi